Nosawkid/Nosawkid/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Nosawkid](https://github.com/Nosawkid)

-- 💭 I would love to **uild enterprise-grade applications using Java as the next big step.**
+- 💭 I would love to **build enterprise-grade applications using Java as the next big step.**

 - 📫 How to reach me **sidhikyaseen@gmail.com**